 Identifying Fake Reviews

-Amazon has a lot of fake reviews that inflate the product’s rating.
+Another reason to beware from buying sex toys on Amazon is that Amazon has a lot of fake reviews that inflate the product’s rating.
 Sadly, sellers hire people to write reviews.

 You can also do some quick detective work when you buy sex toys on Amazon to determine if reviews are fake.
 Here are our top three suggestions on how to identify a fake review: